 All traditional, Pencader, and Ray Street halls except Pencader K, L, and M are closed during regular vacation periods and may not be entered.
 Students are not normally required to remove belongings from their rooms during vacation periods.
 However, students who will be doing room changes at the beginning of spring semester and who will not be attending Winter Session must take their belongings home after fall semester.
-Christiana apartments remain open during vacations but close at the end of the spring semesters.
+Christiana apartments remain open during vacations but close at the end of the spring semester.
 Students are required to vacate and remove all personal belongings from their rooms within twenty-four hours after completion of their last final examination.

-More complete information on residence hall accommodations, policies, and regulations may be found in the Official Student Handbook, available at New Student Orientation, the
+More complete information on residence hall accommodations, policies, and regulations may be found in the Official Student Handbook, available at New Student Orientation, the Office of Housing and Residence Life, and the Office of the Dean of Students.